 Climate and Weather in Nepal

-For more information about Nepal’s climatic conditions, please visit: http://www.dhm.gov.np (official web site of the Department of Hydrology & Meteorology, Ministry of Environment).
+For more information about Nepal’s climatic conditions, please visit: http://www.dhm.gov.np (official website of the Department of Hydrology & Meteorology, Ministry of Environment).

 Best time for trekking in Nepal is autumn (September, October-November) and spring (March, April and May).
 Short treks and some Tea Houses treks can be done during winter or summer season as well.
 You need to be prepared for sudden weather changes while trekking.
 That's why trekking equipment should be chosen carefully before the trip.
-Sudden rain storms or snow are always a possibility which needs to be considered.
+Sudden rainstorms or snow are always a possibility which needs to be considered.
 The weather during the trekking season is somewhat more stable.
-"Asian Hiking Team" pays big attention to weather forecast.
+"Asian Hiking Team" pays big attention to weather forecasts.